KnowsCount/blog/_posts/2022-04-19-to-a-friend-after-an-expedition.md

 ---
-title: "\U0001F9F3 To a Friend on an Expedition"
+title: "\U0001F9F3 A Friend During an Expedition"
 ---

 *—how is andy tireless?*